harrymurphyprojects/side-project-one/README.md

 Style the site to the client's desire.
 Assist in the creation of customer information leaflets.
 Assist in creating business cards.

+Project Plan

+Aquire website specs.
+Research existing websites to show the client how it could look.
+Once agreed, create a wireframe on Excalidraw (insert below).
+When finalised begin creating the website to spec.
+Test website.
+When client happy with website, buy domain name.
+Go live with website.
+Create social media accounts for business.
+Create google accounts for business.
+Create business cards with QR and URL on.
+Create customer information leaflets with QR code and URL on.